awsdocs/amazon-vpc-user-guide/doc_source/working-with-vpcs.md

 # Work with VPCs and subnets<a name="working-with-vpcs"></a>

 The following procedures are for manually creating a VPC and subnets\.
 You also have to manually add gateways and routing tables\.
 Alternatively, you can use the Amazon VPC wizard to create a VPC plus its subnets, gateways, and routing tables in one step\.
-For more information, see [Examples for VPC](VPC_Scenarios.md)\.
+For more information, see [Example VPC configurations](VPC_Scenarios.md)\.

 **Topics**
 + [Create a VPC](#Create-VPC)